-The charts showing the System versus this universe of plans in this section show one more year for the System than the universe as the 2021 numbers are not yet available for the database.
+The charts showing the System versus this universe of plans in this section show one more year for the System than the universe as the 2022 numbers are not yet available for the database.

 This chart shows that the System was already in a relatively mature status in 2001 being at the tail end of the 75th to 95th percentile.
-The support ratios for the plans entirely, have increased over the period as they mature, with the System's support ratio generally increasing at a similar pace.
-The System has remained at the tail end of the 75th to 95th percentile for the entire period.
+The support ratios for the for the universe of public plans shown have increased over the period as they mature, with the System's support ratio generally increasing at a similar pace.
+The System has remained within the 75th to 95th percentile for the entire period.